objcio/markdown-playgrounds/README.md

 ## Future Direction

 This project could head in a number of directions, and there are many useful features we could add.
-Our main goal is to keep using this for authoring Swift-heavy Markdown, when deciding features that will guide our decisions.
+Our main goal is to keep using this for authoring Swift-heavy Markdown, which will guide our decisions when we decide on new features.

 To keep things simple, we have collected a list of todos in [todo.txt](todo.txt).